How to Reduce the Radiologists Risk of Work Related Repetitive Stress Injuries and

 - Hear first-hand experience how one radiology department has realized these benefits at their

-CE Credit: 1.0 ARRT Category A, CE credit will be available (pending approval) for those completing the post-test.
+CE Credit: This presentation was given at the 2018 AHRA Fall Conference.
+ARRT does not allow CE activities to be repeated for CE credit in the same biennium.
+1.0 ARRT Category A, CE credit will be available (pending approval) for those completing the post-test.
 Please be sure to provide a valid email address when registering, as communications regarding CE credit will be made via email.
 Certified Radiology Administrator (CRA) credit is also available with successful completion of the post-test.

 One free Webinar post-test is included in the registration.
 Each additional post-test is $15 for AHRA members and $25 for NonMembers.